 Taking and Scoring the MPE

 The Math Placement Exam has four parts.
 Parts 1, 2, 3 and 4 are also labeled Beginning Algebra (BA), Advanced Algebra (AA), Pre-calculus (PC), and Trigonometry (TR) respectively.
 When you take the real Math Placement Exam, the software will start you in Part AA (or Part 2).
 Be sure to answer or review all ten questions of Part AA before clicking "Grade this Part".
 Clicking "Grade this Part" instead of "Next Question" after completing the first question of Part AA will result in an improper Math Placement.
 If you do poorly on AA, the software will move you to Part BA.
 Do NOT force the exam back to BA as it will result in an improper Math Placement.
 If you do well on Part AA, the software will present you with Part PC and then Part TR.
 If you do not complete all parts of the exam or click "Grade the exam and get my results now..." after finishing all parts of the exam, your results may not be recorded properly.
-On the above practice exam, we suggest you take at least the first three parts, and then part 4 if you have had a trigonometry course.
-Wrong answers are penalized.
-If you are not fairly certain how to do a problem, leave it blank.
-The actual scoring scheme on each part is 1 point for each blank and 3 points for each correct answer, but 0 points for each wrong answer with 10 questions per part.
+On the above practice exam, we suggest you take at least the first three parts, and then Part 4 if you have had a course that covers trigonometry.

 - Review for Part 1 (BA): Schaum's Outline Elementary Algebra